 On May 25th, I flew out to California to begin my three-month internship.
 Initially, I felt hesitant to spend my precious summer months in a new state, with no friends, and little knowledge of the area.
 But as I walked off the airplane, the Bay welcomed me with open arms.

-So far in the month of June, I have been able to explore: the San Francisco beaches, the Golden Gate Bridge, Fisherman’s Wharf, Tilden Regional Park, the Painted Ladies, Grizzly Peak, Downtown Oakland, Lake Merritt, AT&T Park, Chinatown, Ghirardelli Square, Crissy Field, and so much more!
+In June, I have been able to explore: the San Francisco beaches, the Golden Gate Bridge, Fisherman’s Wharf, Tilden Regional Park, the Painted Ladies, Grizzly Peak, Downtown Oakland, Lake Merritt, AT&T Park, Chinatown, Ghirardelli Square, Crissy Field, and so much more!

-In terms of food, Cheeseboard Pizza, Crepevine, and Gregoire’s in Berkeley has taken the title of my go-to places.
+Regarding food, Cheeseboard Pizza, Crepevine, and Gregoire’s in Berkeley has taken the title of my go-to places.
 After eating Cheeseboard’s pizza, I’m unsure how I will be able to get my pizza fix back in Wisconsin.

 As each day goes by faster than the one before, I enjoy reflecting on my time here in this beautiful community.
 Every day, I am surprised with how running can take you to such unique places, meet new people, and learn more about yourself.
 I look forward to spending the next two months climbing the monstrous hills, enjoying the fresh local cuisine, and exploring more of the East Bay.